IBM/solsa-examples/examples/bluecompute/README.md

 Kubernetes resources by providing additional capabilities that make defining BlueCompute even more concise and less error-prone.

-FIXME SOME MORE
-   a.
-All `Service` resources are derived from their backing `Deployment`
-      via "one-liners" that simply invoke the
-FIME
-a.
-All `Service` resources are derived from the `Deployment` they
-   a.
-All `Service` resources are derived from the `Deployment` they
-      are fronting via "one-liners" that simply invoke the END FIXME
    a.
 All `Service` resources are derived from their backing `Deployment`
       via "one-liners" that simply invoke the
       `getService()` method added to `Deployment` by SolSA.